A Deterministic Approximation to Neural SDEs: Introduction

 \section{Introduction}

-Accompanying time series predictions with calibrated uncertainty scores is a challenging problem.
+} \IEEEPARstart{A}{ccompanying} time series predictions with calibrated uncertainty scores is a challenging problem.
 The main difficulty is that uncertainty assessments for individual time points propagate, causing local errors to impair the predictions on the whole sequence.
-While calibrated prediction is well-studied for feed-forward neural networks \citep{Platt99probabilisticoutputs, calibration_via_aux}, the same problem is a relatively new challenge for predictors with feedback loops.
-The few prior work is restricted to post-hoc calibration of deterministic recurrent neural nets \citep{accurate_uncertainties, calibrated_regression}.
+While calibrated prediction is well-studied in the regression setting \cite{Platt99probabilisticoutputs, calibration_via_aux}, the same problem is a relatively new challenge for predictors with feedback loops.
+The few prior work is restricted to post-hoc calibration of deterministic recurrent neural nets \cite{accurate_uncertainties, calibrated_regression}.

-We report the first study on the uncertainty quantification characteristics of {\it Neural Stochastic Differential Equations} (NSDEs) \citep{nsde_raginsky, adjoint_sde}.
-A Neural SDE consists of a drift neural net governing the deterministic component of a vector field and a diffusion neural net governing the instantaneous distortions.
-Neural SDEs have a large potential to provide an attractive tool to the machine learning community due to their strong theoretical links to \textit{Recurrent Neural Nets} (RNNs), \textit{Neural ODEs} (NODEs), and \textit{Gaussian Processes} (GPs) \citep{applied_sde, diffgp}.
+We report the first study on the uncertainty quantification characteristics of {\it Neural Stochastic Differential Equations} (NSDEs) \cite{nsde_raginsky, adjoint_sde}.
+A Neural SDE models the continuous dynamics of an environment with a drift neural net governing the deterministic component of a vector field and a diffusion neural net governing the instantaneous distortions.
+Neural SDEs have a large potential to provide an attractive tool to the machine learning community due to their strong theoretical links to \textit{Recurrent Neural Nets} (RNNs), \textit{Neural ODEs} (NODEs) \cite{neural_ode}, and \textit{Gaussian Processes} (GPs) \cite{applied_sde, diffgp}.
 While multiple studies have observed NSDEs to bring encouraging success in prediction accuracy, none has thus far investigated their performance in uncertainty quantification.
 Yet, an essential benefit of modeling stochasticity is to account for uncertainty in a reliable way.